|

 • Location: Ferguson Point in Stanley Park

-During day one of your Vancouver itinerary, I recommend lunch at The Teahouse, near Third Beach.
-Once a garrison in the Second World War, the building provided sleeping quarters for the crew operating the guns at Ferguson Point.
+On day one of your Vancouver itinerary, we recommend lunch at The Teahouse near Third Beach.
+Once a WWII garrison, the building now houses a romantic restaurant with ocean views.

 The Teahouse in Stanley Park Restaurant